 Book tips Lithuanian cuisine

-You got hungry and want to try the delicious Lithuanian dishes?
-Then our book tips are just right for you!
+Have you got hungry and want to cook some delicious Lithuanian dishes?
+Then our book tips are just the thing for you!

 Similarly, this book on Lithuanian cuisine also covers the other Baltic cuisines.